rcyaon/pulse-generator/README.md

-# Current-Starved Inverter Pulse Generator in SKY130
+# SKY130 Mixed-signal Memory Testchip
-Building a current-starved inverter pulse generator in SKY130 to understand how bias current controls pulse width for memory cell switching.
+Experimenting making a mixed-signal test chip where a current-starved pulse generator drives an SRAM bitcell, characterizing how bias current controls switching in SKY130.

 ```
 ├── csi_cell/